-We've developed a business model focused on content and powered by our highly scalable data-driven content flywheel that has grown into a large-scale global media network delivered across owned & operated and third-party platforms.
-Over the years we have leveraged this media network to generate significant, complementary, and diversified revenue streams of advertising, content, and commerce.
+Powered by our highly scalable data-driven content flywheel, BuzzFeed has grown into a large scale, global media company that distributes content across owned and operated, as well as third-party, platforms.
+In recent years we have leveraged our media network to develop a comprehensive suite of digital advertising products and services and extend into complementary business lines such as long-form content development and commerce.